richardeoin/cmsis-extract/README.md

 Then run `ruby extract.rb` and follow the prompts.

 **The output is unlikely to be fully correct, you will need to do some by hand youself!
-Be sure to check against the device datasheet.**
+Be sure to check against the original user manual.**

 ## Tested against ##